front-end-intermediate/session-2/readme.md

 }
 ```

-Edit the navigate function to use it:
+Edit the navigate function to call it:

 ```js
 function navigate() {